Cardigan

 The exceptional employment performance in Cardigan places it among Australia's strongest labour markets

 Cardigan has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 0.9% in the past year, showing an estimated employment growth of 3.8%.
-As of September 2025788 residents were employed while the unemployment rate was 2.9% lower than Rest of Vic.'s rate of 3.8%.
+The unemployment rate is 0.8%, with an estimated employment growth of 0.5% over the past year, according to AreaSearch aggregation of statistical area data.
+As of December 2025, there are 789 residents in work while the unemployment rate is 2.9% below Regional Vic.'s rate of 3.7%.

-Workforce participation lagged significantly at 49.7%, compared to Rest of Vic.'s 61.4%.
-According to Census responses, 14.7% of residents worked from home.
-Leading employment industries among residents included health care & social assistance, construction, and retail trade.
-The area had a particular specialization in construction with an employment share 1.4 times the regional level.
+Workforce participation lags significantly at 49.6%, compared to Regional Vic.'s 61.5%.
+A moderate 14.7% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Leading employment industries among residents comprise health care & social assistance, construction, and retail trade.
+The area has particular employment specialization in construction, with an employment share of 1.4 times the regional level.

-Agriculture, forestry & fishing had limited presence with 3.6% employment compared to 7.5% regionally.
-There were 2.7 workers for every resident as at the Census, indicating Cardigan functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-During the year to September 2025, employment levels increased by 3.8% and labour force increased by 3.8%, keeping the unemployment rate relatively stable.
-By comparison, Rest of Vic. recorded employment decline of 0.7%, labour force decline of 0.6%, with unemployment rising marginally.
+Meanwhile, agriculture, forestry & fishing has limited presence with 3.6% employment compared to 7.5% regionally.
+There are 2.7 workers for every resident as at the Census, indicating Cardigan functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to December 2025, employment levels increased by 0.5% and labour force increased by 0.4%, causing the unemployment rate to fall by 0.1 percentage points.
+By comparison, Regional Vic. recorded an employment decline of 0.6%, labour force decline of 0.7%, with unemployment falling 0.1 percentage points.
 Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Cardigan.
-These projections suggest national employment should increase by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Cardigan's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years.
+These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these industry-specific projections to Cardigan's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment